Attorneys for Victims of Hospital Negligence, Surgical Mistakes, Misdiagnosis, and General Medical Malpractice

 It’s important for you to know that we offer a satisfaction guarantee.
 If you are not 100 percent satisfied with our services during the first 30 days after hiring our firm, your case file and attorneys’ fee will be returned to you with no questions asked.

-Another promise: You won’t pay unless we win your case.
+Another promise: You won’t pay unless we win your case, and We Come to You.

 We serve clients in Atlanta, Decatur, Lithonia, College Park, East Point, Stone Mountain, Norcross, Conyers, Riverdale, Duluth, Fayetteville, Loganville and across Georgia and the Southeast.